 We all know that traditional media has struggled in recent years.
 People just don’t buy newspapers like they used to.
 Furthermore, advertisers are far less willing to invest huge sums of money on mass media advertising which is largely untargeted, very difficult to measure, and just doesn’t deliver the results that many SME’s now require.

 Google makes huge amounts of money in Australia (in excess of $4 billion in 2019.
 Why?
-Because well run Google Ads campaigns can deliver outstanding results.
+Because well run Google Ads campaigns can deliver outstanding results (particularly with proper campaign management and optimisation).
 Australian businesses choose to invest in Google Ads because it WORKS.
-We firmly believe that every business the operates in Australia should pay its fair share of tax, but that’s another conversation for another day.
+We firmly believe that every business that operates in Australia should pay its fair share of tax, but that’s another conversation for another day.